 The Corporate Sustainability Due Diligence Directive (CSDDD)

 The Corporate Sustainability Due Diligence Directive (CSDDD) was introduced by the Commission in February 2022.
-Its purpose is to prompt businesses to adopt a sustainable and responsible corporate behaviour, incorporating human rights and environmental considerations into companies' operations and governance.
+Its purpose is to prompt businesses to adopt sustainable and responsible corporate behaviour, incorporating human rights and environmental considerations into companies' operations and governance.

 The directive mandates that companies, including those in their subsidiaries and value chains, must identify, prevent, mitigate, and account for negative human rights and environmental impacts.
 The directive applies to EU limited liability companies with substantial size and economic power, as well as other limited liability companies in defined high-impact sectors and non-EU companies operating in the EU.